bogdankostic/notion-haystack/README.md

 ## Usage

+To use this package, you will need a Notion API token.
+You can follow the steps outlined in the [Notion documentation](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion) to create a new Notion integration, connect it to your pages, and obtain your API token.

 The following minimal example demonstrates how to export a list of pages to Haystack Documents:
 ```python
 from notion_haystack import NotionExporter